softlayer/slick/README.md

 Then just head over to http://hostname:5000 and you should be able to login with your SoftLayer portal username and password.
 To run the server as a daemon just add the & symbol to the end of that command.
 There is currently no init script or anything fancy like that.

-I'll leave seting up nginx as an excersize for the reader.
+I'll leave setting up nginx as an exersize for the reader.

 System Requirements